The Minnesota River Congress is a citizen-led group focusing on the natural resource and economic health of the

 Legislative Progress and Current Status

 We have met in person and secured legislative authors to work with us in the State House and Senate.
 We are soliciting other House and Senate members to gain insight and input during the creation of the legislation.
 We are seeking additional sign-on from members who support funding for water storage.
-Two versions of the bill have been introduced in the Minnesota House H.F.
-4398 and H.F.
-3595.
-A companion bill in the Senate authored by Senators Bill Weber and Nick Frenz S.F.
-3864 has been included in the Natural Resources Omnibus Bill which has passed.
-We will also be meeting with the Governor to ask for his endorsement, support and help in raising public awareness.
-With the bill is in its final form, we will continue to shepherd this legislation through the process to final approval.
+Three versions of the bill have been introduced in the Minnesota Senate S.F.
+81, S.F.
+1037, and S.F.
+261. House companion bills are H.F.
+518, H.F.
+932, and H.F 731.
+We have testified and will be testifying in favor of the bills this session as we monitor the progress to potential passage in an omnibus bill.
+The Governor is in favor of creating a state program and has included it in his budget for the next two years.

 We plan to meet with federal level Minnesota legislators to seek support and matching dollars.
-We will seek private foundation funding for water storage as well.
-We will investigate the potential for Legacy Amendment support.
-We are continuing to raise awareness with the general public about this issue and garner additional exposure in major and small media markets of all type.
+We will be seeking private foundation funding for water storage as well.
+We will also investigate the potential for Legacy Amendment support.
+We are continuing to raise awareness with the public about this issue and garner additional exposure in major and small media markets of all type.

 Ways You Can Help

 Endorsement Letter - We are reaching out to organizations who already participate in the Minnesota River Congress to get endorsement letters or resolutions from both groups and individuals.
 Groups which are initially being targeted include but are not limited to, main stem and tributary cities and counties, conservation organizations, sportsmen and women’s organizations, farm organizations as well as commodity-related groups.
 We have already secured substantial support listed in this document.
-For your convenience have created a template endorsement letter that can be edited to fit whatever entity or individual who would be offering its endorsement.
-We have already received endorsement letters from area SWCDs, the Minnesota Assn. of Watershed Districts, and will be reaching out to all other water-related entities able to do so as we move forward.
+For your convenience have created a template endorsement letter that can be edited to fit whatever entity or individual is offering endorsement.
 Additionally, we have created a template resolution which can accompany endorsement letters.